Anomalisa (2015)

 This post is a first.
-It is my first ever post on an animated movie.
-After 260+ posts, I had actually to add an animation category under my genres.
-I have repeatedly said that I wouldn’t review animated films or documentaries (heck, sometimes I don’t know what I can even offer when I review a horror film or a comedy).
-Still, Charlie Kaufman’s (Synecdoche, New York, screenwriter for Eternal Sunshine of the Spotless Mind) Anomalisa is not your traditional Pixar or Dreamworks animation.
+It is my first-ever post on an animated movie.
+After 260+ posts, I had to add an animation category under my genres.
+I have repeatedly said that I wouldn’t review animated films or documentaries.
+Still, Charlie Kaufman’s (Synecdoche, New York, screenwriter for Eternal Sunshine of the Spotless MindAnomalisa is not your traditional Pixar or Dreamworks animation.
 And this isn’t really animation.
-It’s a stop-motion animation, which is entirely different?
-Well, it is, and it isn’t, I guess.
-I don’t watch the F/X show Archer or anything on Adult Swim, so I don’t have much of a comparison (if any at all), but Anomalisa was the most adult-oriented animation that I’ve ever seen.
+It’s an entirely different stop-motion animation.
+Well, it is, and it isn’t.
+I don’t watch the F/X show Archer or anything on Adult Swim, so I don’t have much of a comparison (if any); Anomalisa was the most adult-oriented animation I’ve ever seen.
 It wasn’t adult-oriented in the X-rated sense.
-I wouldn’t say that there was anything obscene in this movie.
-It’s just that the themes were very adult-oriented in nature, and you wouldn’t want to be next to a kid while watching this film.
-Heck, I’m not sure you’d want to be next to anyone during this film.
+There wasn’t anything obscene in this movie.
+It’s just that the themes were very adult-oriented, and you wouldn’t want to be next to a kid while watching this film.
+I don’t think you’d want to be next to anyone during this film.
 I would not say that I didn’t like this movie.
-I did expect to like it much more than I did as I kept hearing great things about it.
-But the two prevailing thoughts that I had while seeing this film were 1) I wanted to like it more than I really did and 2) It was really uncomfortable to watch at times.
-It is really difficult to recommend this movie.
+I did expect to like it much more than I did, as I kept hearing great things about it.
+But the two prevailing thoughts that I had while seeing this film were 1) I wanted to like it more than I did, and 2) It was uncomfortable to watch at times.
+It is tough to recommend this movie.

 Michael Stone (David Thewlis – The Theory of Everything, War Horse) is the most unlikeable protagonist cartoon character I’ve ever seen.
 By the middle of this movie, I loathed him.
 I’m glad that neither this character existed in real life nor did the actor “play” him.
 He felt like a guy I would never want to be around.
 He reminded me of a few people that I’ve met throughout my life.
 That isn’t a good thing.

-Michael is a published author in the area of customer service.
-While not a celebrity by any means, he is recognized in a few small circles…mainly people whose jobs revolve around customer service.
-Because of his success as an author, Michael often travels around the country and gives speeches on that particular topic.
-This movie takes place over about 24 hours.
-Michael is on an overnight trip to Cincinnati, where he will deliver one of his speeches, this one on his best-selling book, How May I Help You With Them.
-This book has become somewhat of a Bible for customer service workers across the nation.
-The first third of the movie shows Michael dealing with the same sorts of things you or I would be dealing with if we were to travel for business.
-He sits next to a very anxious person on his flight into the city.
+The first third of the movie shows Michael dealing with the same things you or I would be dealing with if we were to travel for business.
+He sits beside a very anxious person on his flight into the city.
 His cab driver inquires about his life while taking him from the airport to his hotel and informs him about everything he has to do while he’s in the city.
-We see him check in to his hotel.
+We see him check into his hotel.
 We see him check in with his wife and son via telephone.
-We see him do such trivial things as using the bathroom, get frustrated while trying to figure out which button on the phone will allow him to order room service, and take in the view through his bedroom window.
-It all has a very “we’ve been watching him do the most basic things for 30 minutes now…where is this movie going” sort of feeling.
+We see him do such trivial things as using the bathroom, getting frustrated while trying to figure out which button on the phone will allow him to order room service, and taking in the view through his bedroom window.
+It all has a very “we’ve been watching him do the most basic things for 30 minutes now…where is this movie going” feeling.
 Kaufman is very deliberate with this, though.
 He is slowly building his lead character and setting us up for what becomes the basis of the movie.
 Let me explain.

-He then almost manically goes searching throughout his hotel for something that will help make him feel better.
+He then almost manically searches throughout his hotel for something to help him feel better.
 This is when he encounters two young to middle-aged women who have driven four hours to see Michael give his speech the next day.
 Emily and Lisa are both in the customer service industry and have treated the excursion as a mini vacation.
 Michael is immediately enamored with Lisa (who is the one that men pursue far less frequently than Emily) from what we are told.
 Her voice is different from all of the other characters in the movie.
 Lisa (voiced by Jennifer Jason Leigh) doesn’t have the same mundane voice as every other character in the film, and Michael is attracted to her instantly.

 Plot 7/10